dankamongmen/dankdryer/README.md

 * 1x4 screw terminal
 * Small perf board

-I'll probably make a dinky little PCB to replace the perf board here.
 We need a temperature sensor and hall effect sensor (and obviously the heating circuit) in the hot box; nothing else ought be there.